PayPal Limit: What’s the Minimum & Maximum Transfer Limit

 - After providing this information, PayPal will make two small deposits from your PayPal into your bank account

 - A verification email will be sent once the deposits are made in a few business days.
 Keep an eye out for your verification email (it might go into your ‘junk’ inbox) and respond promptly.

 - Identify the two PayPal payments (usually just a few cents each) and enter the deposit amounts in your PayPal account

-- PayPal will then grant you “Verified” status, lifting your transaction limit
+- PayPal will then grant you “Verified” status, lifting your PayPal transfer limit

 PayPal Instant Transfer Limits for Debit Cards